2018 Veteran of the Year

 2014 – Jason Kedzior, Sergeant, U. S. Army, Iraq

-For his service in Iraq he received the Army Commendation Medal with V Device for Valor in Operation Ridgeline; Combat Infantryman; the Army Good Conduct Medal; the Global War on Terrorism Medal; the Iraq Campaign Medal; the National Defense Service Medal; the Overseas Deployment Medal; the Air Assault Badge; and the Expert Marksmanship Badge.
+For Jason's service in Iraq he received the Army Commendation Medal with V Device for Valor in Operation Ridgeline; Combat Infantryman; the Army Good Conduct Medal; the Global War on Terrorism Medal; the Iraq Campaign Medal; the National Defense Service Medal; the Overseas Deployment Medal; the Air Assault Badge; and the Expert Marksmanship Badge.
 He declined two Purple Hearts.

 He continued his service as a Tazewell County Deputy.